dwlitchfield/security-baseline-for-oracle/README.md

 # What's here?

-the_baseline.pdf
-A document describing the security baseline and the verification tool used to check for compliance.
+the_baseline.pdf: A document describing the security baseline and the verification tool used to check for compliance.

-AddendumtotheOracle12cCISGuidelines.pdf
-This is an Addendum to the CIS Guidelines for Oracle 12c that contains 32 additional security checks.
+AddendumtotheOracle12cCISGuidelines.pdf: This is an Addendum to the CIS Guidelines for Oracle 12c that contains 32 additional security checks.

-oracle_audit_plan.pdf
-A document and list of actions to be audited and the rationale under this security baseline.
+oracle_audit_plan.pdf: A document and list of actions to be audited and the rationale under this security baseline.
 This also contains an SQL script for enabling the audit items.

-hardening_summary_for_oracle.pdf
-A list of changes that need to be made.
+hardening_summary_for_oracle.pdf: A list of changes that need to be made.

-dssc.rb
-A security baseline verification tool written it Ruby.
+dssc.rb: A security baseline verification tool written it Ruby.
 This reads in a list of SELECT queries that are executed to determine if a database system is compliant.

-queries.xml
-The list of queries.
+queries.xml: The list of queries.

-orcl.xml
-A sample database connection configuration file.
+orcl.xml: A sample database connection configuration file.

 # Running the Baseline Verification Tool